Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Reality:

-Flower prices change throughout the year based on growing conditions, labor costs, weather, transportation, fuel, international shipping, and demand.
-Many of the flowers used in weddings travel thousands of miles before they ever reach a florist's studio.
+Flower prices change with growing conditions, labor costs, weather, transportation, fuel, international shipping, and demand.
+Regional operating costs and the services included in a florist’s proposal can also affect the final price.

 Myth: “Simple means inexpensive.”